Discover all the secrets of the Black tetra (monjita fish)

-The black skirt tetra fish has become a popular aquarium species, and it is distinguished from the others by having a black skirt and not needing very bulky tanks.
-An albino adaptation of this family is quite common in pet stores known as the white, black skirt tetra fish, a fish that is obtained by crossing it with other pastel-toned genera that have been sold as another species.
+The Black tetra (monjita fish) has become a popular species of aquarium, it is distinguished from the others by having a black skirt and by not needing very bulky tanks.
+There is also an albino adaptation of this family quite common in animal stores known as the white Black tetra (monjita fish) , a fish that is obtained by crossing it with other genres of pastel tonality that has come to be sold as another species.

 |Origin||Rio Paraguay, Rio Guapore, Bolivia|

 |Social||Peaceful, good community fish|

 |Tank Level||Mid dweller|

 |Temperature||68 to 79 F (20 to 26 C)|

 Your behavior and types

 The Black tetra (monjita fish) when alone maintains a calm and shy behavior, when they are in small groups they have to be more expressive.
 However sometimes it will remain stressed so most of the time it will remain hidden in its habitat.

 When these fish maintain stress for many days they themselves will most likely contribute to the weakening of their immune system, this means that their body is more prone to hoarding diseases.
 To avoid this type of inconvenience it is best to place fine plants so that they can swim to their liking.